etijskens/et-micc/tutorials/TUTORIAL-7b.rst

     > module load leibniz/2019b
     > module load Python/3.7.4-intel-2019b

-The first command selects all modules built with the Intel 2019b toolchain, and the second makes Python 3.7.4 available together with a whole bunch of pre-installed Python packages which are useful for high performance computing, such as numpy_, as well as all their dependencies.
+The first ``module load`` command selects all modules built with the Intel 2019b toolchain, and the second makes Python 3.7.4 available together with a whole bunch of pre-installed Python packages which are useful for high performance computing, such as numpy_, as well as all their dependencies.
 To see them execute::